radlfabs/flexcv/README.md

 3. `neptune` - Awesome logging dashboard with lots of integrations.
 It is a charm in combination with `Optuna`.
 We used it to track all of our experiments. `Neptune` is quite deeply integrated into `flexcv`.
 Learn more about this great library [here](https://neptune.ai/).
 4. `merf` - Mixed Effects for Random Forests.
 Applies correction terms on the predictions of clustered data.
 Works not only with random forest but with every `sklearn` BaseEstimator.

+## Why would you use `flexcv`?

+Working with cross validation in Python usually starts with creating a sklearn pipeline.
+Pipelines are super useful to combine preprocessing steps with model fitting and prevent data leakage.
+However, there are limitations, e. g. if you want to push the training part of your clustering variable to the inner cross validation split.
+For some of the features, you would have to write a lot of boilerplate code to get it working, and you end up with a lot of code duplication.
+As soon as you want to use a linear mixed effects model, you have to use the `statsmodels` package, which is not compatible with the `sklearn` pipeline.
+`flexcv` solves these problems and provides a lot of useful features for cross validation and machine learning on tabular data, so you can focus on your data and your models.

 ## Installation

 First, clone this repository.